TBeijen/tbnl-hugo/content/post/2023-06-10-shifting-left-feature-deploys.md

 * A wildcard DNS entry to the CDN, e.g. `*.bff.feature.mysite.com CNAME bff.feature.mysite.com.edgekey.net.`
 * A wildcard certificate on the CDN, in this example `*.bff.feature.mysite.com`

 CDNs typically accept TLS certificates from origin that match either the requested `Host` or the origin FQDN.
-We terminate TLS on an AWS ALB and use the ALB FQDN.
+We terminate TLS on an AWS ALB and use the origin (ALB) FQDN.

 ## Helm unique release names

 By convention our feature branches reference the Jira issue we are working on.
 So branches will be named something like `feature/JIRA-123_something_descriptive`.
 CI/CD will parse this issue from the branch name, and apply it to our Helm install in the following ways:

 * Helm release name.
 Prefixing the release name with the issue code ensures all Kubernetes object names are unique within the namespace.
-For example a release name of `jira-1234-bff` resuling in deployments named `jira-1234-bff-api` and `jira-1234-bff-redis`.
+For example a release name of `jira-1234-bff` resulting in deployments named `jira-1234-bff-api` and `jira-1234-bff-redis`.
 * Ingress hostname: `jira-1234.bff.feature.mysite.com`
 * Application config, things like the redis service-name if redis is included in the feature deploy, Hostnames the application accepts, etc.

+## Uninstaller

 ## Resource usage and cost